-The lure of a cozy, safe home with a regular supply of food has always been attractive to mice.
+The lure of a cozy, safe home with a regular food supply has always been attractive to mice.

 With new litters of up to seven being produced (at most) every five weeks, you can very quickly have a thriving colony of mice running riot in your home.

-In the good old days setting a baited trap that snapped shut with frightening speed, employing a cat or using extremely dangerous poisons were the only options of dealing with a mice infestation.
+In the good old days setting a baited trap that snapped shut with frightening speed, employing a cat, or using hazardous poisons were the only options of dealing with a mice infestation.
 Each method resulted in the unpleasant task of removing dead bodies.

 Thankfully, there is now the choice of scaring the crafty little mice away to someone else’s home by using a humane ultrasonic repeller that’s perfectly safe to leave around your house or business.